schilkp/Tonbandgeraet/docs/intro.md

 #### Tonbandgerät:

 - Support for multicore tracing, including FreeRTOS SMP:
   Implemented and theoretically (almost?) done, but completely untested.
+Currently this is limited to cores that share a single, monotonic, time stamp timer.

 - Full FreeRTOS support, including some PRs: PRs are in a draft state/being reviewd.
 Certain FreeRTOS (rare) are not yet traced correctly due to insufficient